 No. Applicable Section of LPP 4.23 Modification to LPP 4.23 Administration Comment 1 Part 1 - Clause 1 Policy Intent Insert Clause 1.2, which outlines the relevant policy legislation LPP 4.23 has been prepared in accordance with.
 This clause has been inserted to provide consistency with other local planning policies prepared by Administration and does not modify the function or operation of the policy.
-2 Part 1 - Clause 2 Role and Purpose of the Design Review Panel \ , , This modification is discussed in detail in the body of the report.
+2 Part 1 - Clause 2 Role and Purpose of the Design Review Panel Insert Clause 2.3 to make reference to Clause 67(zc) of the Deemed Provisions of DPS 2, which requires relevant Design Review Panel advice to be given due regard by a decision maker.
+This modification is discussed in detail in the body of the report.
 3 Part 2 - Clause 1 Referral to Design Review Panel Consolidate the 'Prior to Lodgement of Application' section and 'After Lodgement of Application' section that outlines when an application should be referred to the Design Review Panel.
 Upon review, the requirements regarding when to refer an application to the Design Review Panel are more legible when contained within a single clause of the policy.
 This clause has retained sub clauses to acknowledge that there is a different referral requirement for different application types.
 Part 2: Clause 1 of the draft policy is now framed as follows: 1.1 - Prior to Lodgement; 1.2 - Either prior to or after lodgement; and 1.3 - After lodgement.
 4 Part 2 - Clause 1 Referral to Design Review Panel Combine provisions e) and f) which relate to 'mandatory' and 'opt-in' Joint Development Assessment Panel (JDAP) applications.
-Draft LPP 4.23 still requires all JDAP's to be referred to the Design 5 Part 2 - Clause 1 Relocate the existing Clause 1.2, which outlines that a timeframe extension may This provision is considered to be an after lodgement process
+Draft LPP 4.23 still requires all JDAP's to be referred to the Design Review Panel unless the City provides written consent that referral is 5 Part 2 - Clause 1 Relocate the existing Clause 1.2, which outlines that a timeframe extension may This provision is considered to be an after lodgement process